cesarferreira/clickclack/README.md

 - **Gateron Red Ink V2** - Lighter version of Black Inks with a smooth, premium feel
 - **Topre** - Electro-capacitive rubber dome switches with a unique "thock" sound
 - **Turquoise Tealios** - Premium linear switches with a smooth, refined feel

+## ✨ What's This Magic?

+- 🎵 Real-time mechanical keyboard sounds that'll make your fingers dance
+- 🎚️ Sound tweaks that would make an audio engineer jealous:
+  - Volume control (from "library whisper" to "wake the neighbors")
+  - Frequency adjustment (from "gentle butterfly" to "angry typewriter")
+  - Decay rate (from "quick tap" to "dramatic echo")
+- 🪶 Lightweight menu bar app that sits quietly in the corner (until you start typing!)
+- ⚡️ Lightning-fast response time (because nobody likes delayed gratification)
+- 🔒 Privacy-focused (we don't care what you're typing, we just make it sound awesome)

 ## 🔒 Privacy (Serious Business)